muchweb/simple-php-upload/README.md

 Simple single-file PHP file upload (file share hosting) script.

 > :warning: **Security warning**: There is no limit on file size or file type.
-Please make sure that file permissions are set right so nobody can execute uploaded executables.
-Or exscape your desired directory!
-Please skip to server configuration for examples.
+Please make sure that file permissions are set right so nobody can execute uploaded code.
+See [server configuration](#server-configuration) for examples.

 ## TODO